external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Materials Needed

-A hand hoe garden tool with a dark gray head and wooden handle rests on a gray surface
+A forged steel hand hoe garden tool with a wooden handle

 Shop: Nejiri Gama Hoe – Right handed